 You may pursue whatever combination of options is best for you.
 If you wish to have an incident investigated and resolved by Kaua'i CC, contact the Title IX Coordinator.
-If you wish to have the incident handled criminally, contact Kaua'i CC Campus Public Safety Department for assistance or the Kaua'i Police Department directly.
-All reports made to the Kaua'i CC Campus Public Safety Department will automatically be referred to the Title IX Coordinator, regardless of whether the complainant chooses to pursue criminal charges.
-A campus official is available to accompany students in making reports to the Kaua'i Police Department, if desired.
-Contact the Title IX Coordinator for more information.
+If you wish to have the incident handled criminally, contact Kaua'i CC Campus Public Safety Department for assistance or the Kaua'i PD directly.
+All reports made to the Kaua'i CC CPSD will automatically be referred to the Title IX Coordinator, regardless of whether the complainant chooses to pursue criminal charges.
+A campus official is available to accompany students in making reports to the Kaua'i PD, if desired.
+Contact the Title IX Coordinator or CPSD for more information.